 One of the best reasons to invest in animation is the ability to deliver a message in a simple and clear way.
 It’s common for online communications to be interpreted in different ways.
 This is especially the case if you are a global brand and you are communicating to people in a language that is not their first, or even second.

 Animation allows you to fit a complex message into a short video, which will help capture and maintain the attention of the viewer.
 It can also be easily altered to reflect different languages or tone of voice if needed.
 Trying to accomplish this with live-action would be complicated with social distancing and costly to produce.

-Animation creates a lasting impression
+It creates a lasting impression

-There’s a misconception that animated video is childish and, therefore, not the best way to deliver a message to shareholders.
-But well-crafted, branded animation can be powerful and leave a lasting impression.
 Stylish motion graphics and kinetic typography increase the chances that essential pieces of information will be delivered effectively as compared to traditional forms of communication.
 This can include emails, which tend to get lost, forgotten or buried or lengthy reports, which may not hold the attention of the reader for very long.

 Delivering Animated Video for Effective CSR Communication

 Let’s take a recent film we designed for Turner & Townsend as an example.
 This multinational consulting company approached us to work on an animated film to highlight the company’s CSR initiatives, which, in the end, was delivered as a kinetic type animation.